-Educators responsible for selecting accessibility features and accommodations for English learners can use the guidance found in this section to make appropriate decisions on assigning accessibility features and accommodations to English learners in the SR/PNP.
+Educators responsible for selecting accessibility features and accommodations for ELs can use the guidance found in this section to make appropriate decisions on assigning accessibility features and accommodations to ELs in the SR/PNP.
 To be effective, accommodations must address the unique linguistic needs of the students for whom they are provided and should assist the student in overcoming the language barriers that prevent him or her from learning in the classroom and accessing the content of the PARCC assessments.
-Educators should also review and select appropriate accessibility features available for English learners on the computer-based PARCC assessments and design a SR/PNP for the student.
+Educators should also review and select appropriate accessibility features available for ELs on the computer-based PARCC assessments and design a SR/PNP for the student.

-Decision-making teams are encouraged to determine and assign accessibility features and accommodations to English learners as early as possible in the school year to ensure that the student is familiar with their use.
+Decision-making teams are encouraged to determine and assign accessibility features and accommodations to ELs as early as possible in the school year to ensure that the student is familiar with their use.
 Accessibility features and accommodations should be evaluated over time for their effectiveness.
 The student should not be introduced to an accessibility feature and/or accommodation on the day of the assessment.

-Guidelines for Selecting Appropriate Accessibility Features and Accommodations for English Learners
+Guidelines for Selecting Appropriate Accessibility Features and Accommodations for ELs

-Because English learner status itself is transitional in nature, there are accessibility features and accommodations specific to English learners that provide different degrees and types of linguistic support to English learners as they progress through levels of English language proficiency.
-Appropriate accessibility features and accommodations enable English learners to more effectively demonstrate their knowledge of the content.
+Because EL status itself is transitional in nature, there are accessibility features and accommodations specific to ELs that provide different degrees and types of linguistic support to ELs as they progress through levels of English language proficiency.
+Appropriate accessibility features and accommodations enable ELs to more effectively demonstrate their knowledge of the content.

-The following process can be used to select accessibility features and accommodations for English learners:
+The following process can be used to select accessibility features and accommodations for ELs:

-1. The classroom teacher examines the types of support that help a student access the curriculum, and tries them out to determine whether they meet the student's needs: Does the accessibility feature and/or accommodation help the student overcome the barrier posed by his/her developing English language proficiency?
-Is the student comfortable using the accessibility features and/or accommodation?

-The student's teacher should observe the student in the classroom (or range of classrooms/school settings) using the accessibility feature(s) and/or accommodation(s) and inform members of the team of educators as to which accessibility features and/or accommodations are most appropriate and effective.

-- 2. The teacher should document and provide information on a student's use of linguistic accommodations during classroom instruction and assessment. - 3.
-Once classroom information and data are compiled about the student's background, instructional needs, and use of the accessibility features and/or accommodation(s), the educators selecting accessibility features and/or accommodations for the English learner can help the classroom teacher and student evaluate whether to continue using the accessibility feature(s) and/or accommodation and/or suggest additional accessibility feature(s) and/or accommodations, supports, or approaches that may be effective for use with the student.
+- 1. The classroom teacher examines the types of support that help a student access the curriculum, and tries them out to determine whether they meet the student's needs: Does the accessibility feature and/or accommodation help the student overcome the barrier posed by his/her developing English language proficiency?
+Is the student comfortable using the accessibility features and/or accommodation? - The student's teacher should observe the student in the classroom (or range of classrooms/ school settings) using the accessibility feature(s) and/or accommodation(s) and inform members of the team of educators as to which accessibility features and/or accommodations are most appropriate and effective. - 2.
+The teacher should document and provide information on a student's use of linguistic accommodations during classroom instruction and assessment. - 3.
+Once classroom information and data are compiled about the student's background, instructional needs, and use of the accessibility features and/or accommodation(s), the educators selecting accessibility features and/or accommodations for the EL can help the classroom teacher and student evaluate whether to continue using the accessibility feature(s) and/or accommodation and/or suggest additional accessibility feature(s) and/or accommodations, supports, or approaches that may be effective for use with the student.

-Based on the accessibility feature(s) and/or accommodations used successfully in the classroom, and the list of Allowable Accommodations for English Learners on PARCC Assessments (Table 6), educators can select appropriate accessibility features and/or accommodations for use on the PARCC assessments.
+Based on the accessibility feature(s) and/or accommodations used successfully in the classroom, and the list of Allowable Accommodations for ELs on PARCC assessments (Table 6), educators can select appropriate accessibility features and/or accommodations for use on the PARCC assessments.

-These considerations should also be used to match each English learner's unique linguistic needs with PARCC English learner accessibility features and/or accommodations:
+These considerations should also be used to match each EL's unique linguistic needs with PARCC EL accessibility features and/or accommodations:

-When selecting accessibility features and/or accommodations for English learners, consider the student's:
+When selecting accessibility features and/or accommodations for ELs, consider the student's: